github-aws-runners/terraform-aws-github-runner/docs/modules/internal/compute-provider-refactor.md

 Global `observability` values provide defaults for every runner config and configure the applicable shared singleton consumers.
 Log level, retention, KMS key, class, and tracing configure the webhook, runner-binary syncer, termination watcher, and AMI housekeeper; metrics also configure the termination watcher.
 The nested defaults preserve established behavior: logs use level `info`, 180-day retention, no customer-managed KMS key, and class `STANDARD`; tracing defaults to no mode with HTTP and error capture disabled; metrics default to disabled in the `GitHub Runners` namespace while the rate-limit, job-retry, Spot-termination, and Spot-warning switches default to enabled.
 The two Spot switches are global termination-watcher settings and have no per-runner-config override.
 Other nullable runner-config observability fields inherit the global value. `observability.logs.tags` remains specific to runner-config-owned log groups; shared singleton functions receive global `tags` and `lambda.tags`.
 The nullness of `observability.tracing.mode` must be known during planning because it selects X-Ray IAM statements and tracing blocks in runner-config consumers.

-The global `experimental.compute_provider` block owns v2 defaults for EC2 settings such as VPC and subnet IDs, managed-security-group behavior, egress rules, additional security groups, CloudWatch agent config, instance-profile path, key name, public IPv4 association, and tags.
+The global `experimental.compute_provider.aws.ec2` block owns v2 defaults for EC2 settings such as VPC and subnet IDs, managed-security-group behavior, egress rules, additional security groups, CloudWatch agent config, instance-profile path, key name, public IPv4 association, and tags.
 It also owns the shared AMI housekeeper, instance-termination watcher, and runner-binary distribution.
 It does not fall back to corresponding flat module inputs.
-VPC and subnet values must therefore be supplied through the global or per-runner-config EC2 block when needed.
+VPC and subnet values must therefore be supplied through the global or per-runner-config `compute_provider.aws.ec2` block when needed.
 Global values should be set only when they are shared across every applicable runner config.
-The global block never selects a provider and does not contain provider-specific required runner-config fields.
-Every runner config must still populate exactly one typed provider block; that per-runner-config block selects the provider, supplies required fields such as EC2 `instance_types`, and preserves the per-runner selection point needed for future mixed-provider maps.
+The global `experimental.compute_provider` wrapper never selects a provider and does not contain provider-specific required runner-config fields outside its namespace leaves.
+Every runner config must still populate exactly one typed provider leaf; that per-runner-config leaf selects the provider, supplies required fields such as EC2 `instance_types`, and preserves the per-runner selection point needed for future mixed-provider maps.

-`experimental.compute_provider.ec2.runner_binaries` owns whether EC2 runner configs use the shared binary distribution by default, distribution-bucket encryption, tags, versioning and access logging, and syncer artifact, Lambda sizing, and schedule.
-A nullable per-runner-config `compute_provider.ec2.binaries_syncer.enabled` overrides only the global enable default.
+`experimental.compute_provider.aws.ec2.runner_binaries` owns whether EC2 runner configs use the shared binary distribution by default, distribution-bucket encryption, tags, versioning and access logging, and syncer artifact, Lambda sizing, and schedule.
+A nullable per-runner-config `compute_provider.aws.ec2.binaries_syncer.enabled` overrides only the global enable default.
 The resolved enable value, `runner_binaries.s3.encryption.enabled`, the nullness of its `kms_master_key_id`, and the nullness of `runner_binaries.s3.logging.bucket` must be known during planning because they control module or resource shape.
 KMS encryption grants the syncer access to the distribution key, but runner roles do not derive `kms:Decrypt` from that field; callers must attach decrypt permission to the module-managed or external runner roles separately.

 Webhook-orchestration runner-control artifacts are selected globally through `experimental.orchestration_provider.webhook.lambda.artifact.zip` or `experimental.orchestration_provider.webhook.lambda.artifact.s3.{key,object_version}` and shared by scale, pool, and job-retry.
 The S3 wrapper selects an object from the shared `experimental.lambda.artifact.s3.bucket`; null zip and S3 wrappers use the packaged runner archive.
 V2 validation rejects simultaneous zip and S3 selection and requires a non-null shared bucket and key when the S3 wrapper is present.
 Stable-mode translation preserves the old S3-wins rule by clearing the translated zip and creating the runner artifact's S3 wrapper whenever the flat `lambda_s3_bucket` is set.
 The shared bucket alone selects no component.
 Every artifact-capable singleton uses its own `artifact.s3` wrapper to supply that component's key and optional object version.
 Runner-config's common SSM housekeeper independently resolves `experimental.multi_runner_config[].ssm.housekeeper.lambda.artifact` over the global `experimental.ssm.housekeeper.lambda.artifact`; S3 combines the component key and version with the shared artifact bucket, zip uses the selected local path, and no selection uses the packaged control-plane archive.
 Stable translation maps the existing runner artifact into this separate canonical component contract.
-The ingress webhook artifact remains separate under `experimental.orchestration_provider.webhook.lambda.webhook.artifact`; the runner-binary syncer uses the parallel `experimental.compute_provider.ec2.runner_binaries.syncer.artifact.{zip,s3}` selector, whose S3 key and optional object version resolve against the same shared bucket. `experimental.compute_provider.ec2.instance_termination_watcher` owns watcher enablement, feature flags, runner deregistration, environment, artifact, and sizing. `experimental.compute_provider.ec2.ami.housekeeper` owns enablement, cleanup behavior, artifact, sizing, and schedule.
+The ingress webhook artifact remains separate under `experimental.orchestration_provider.webhook.lambda.webhook.artifact`; the runner-binary syncer uses the parallel `experimental.compute_provider.aws.ec2.runner_binaries.syncer.artifact.{zip,s3}` selector, whose S3 key and optional object version resolve against the same shared bucket. `experimental.compute_provider.aws.ec2.instance_termination_watcher` owns watcher enablement, feature flags, runner deregistration, environment, artifact, and sizing. `experimental.compute_provider.aws.ec2.ami.housekeeper` owns enablement, cleanup behavior, artifact, sizing, and schedule.
 Watcher enablement and feature flags, runner-deregistration enablement, and AMI-housekeeper enablement must be known during planning because they control child resource shape.

 Tags follow the same ownership model but merge rather than replace.
 Within v2 webhook queue and runner-config scopes, experimental global tags merge with runner-config tags and then with orchestration component or subcomponent tags from broad to narrow; a narrower value wins for a duplicate key.
 Singleton shared resources use only global scopes.
 Shared SSM merges `experimental.tags`, `ssm.tags`, and the forced `ghr:environment` tag.
 The webhook base resources merge `experimental.tags` with that environment tag; its Lambda additionally merges `experimental.lambda.tags` with `experimental.orchestration_provider.webhook.lambda.webhook.tags`.
 The runner-binary syncer, termination watcher, and AMI housekeeper receive global `tags`, the environment tag, and `lambda.tags`.
-Distribution buckets additionally merge `compute_provider.ec2.runner_binaries.s3.tags`.
-EC2 global provider tags merge with per-runner-config `compute_provider.ec2.tags`.
-EC2 runtime tags belong under `compute_provider.ec2.tags`; bootstrap tags required by the runner are reserved inside the provider and are not propagated to common resources.
+Distribution buckets additionally merge `compute_provider.aws.ec2.runner_binaries.s3.tags`.
+EC2 global provider tags merge with per-runner-config `compute_provider.aws.ec2.tags`.
+EC2 runtime tags belong under `compute_provider.aws.ec2.tags`; bootstrap tags required by the runner are reserved inside the provider and are not propagated to common resources.

 Application logging settings stay together under `observability.logs`, including `level`, retention, encryption, class, and runner-config log-group tags.
 Tracing stays under `observability.tracing`, and metrics enablement, namespace, and individual metric switches stay under `observability.metrics`.

 In v1 mode, entries remain exclusively in `runners_map` and retain their flat output fields; `runners_map_v2` is empty.
 In v2 mode, entries are exposed exclusively through `runners_map_v2` and `runners_map` is empty.
-Common resources are grouped under `runner`, demand-control resources under `orchestration_provider.webhook`, and provider-specific resources under `provider.<provider>`.
-The provider key is derived from the selected typed compute-provider block.
+Common resources are grouped under `runner`, demand-control resources under `orchestration_provider.webhook`, and provider-specific resources under `provider.<namespace>.<provider>`.
+The provider namespace and type are derived from the selected typed compute-provider leaf.
 For example, a module-managed common runner role is available at `runners_map_v2["<runner_config>"].runner.role`; the value is null when the caller selects an external role.
-Scale-up resources are available at `runners_map_v2["<runner_config>"].orchestration_provider.webhook.scale_up`, and launch-template and runner-log artifacts are under `runners_map_v2["<runner_config>"].provider.ec2`.
+Scale-up resources are available at `runners_map_v2["<runner_config>"].orchestration_provider.webhook.scale_up`, and launch-template and runner-log artifacts are under `runners_map_v2["<runner_config>"].provider.aws.ec2`.
 The top-level `scale_up`, `scale_down`, and `pool` fields remain compatibility aliases for their webhook-provider counterparts.
 The webhook `pool` value is null when no pool config is supplied.
+Output references are configuration expressions rather than state addresses, so moved blocks cannot rewrite the former experimental `provider.ec2` path for consumers.

 ## Plan-time provider selection and IAM shape